SODIUM DICHLOROACETATE, or DCA - Reigniting the mitochondria?

 Readers should read an article on Hydrazine Sulphate by clicking this link

 .
 This inexpensive compound was believed by an American John Gold to break this glycolysis lactic acid glucose cycle.
 There are several Russian Clinical Trials on Hydrazine sulphate all showing increased survival times, several relating to brain tumours.
 However, the work is the subject of much criticism and debate.
+And there are better options to cut your plasma glucose (like diet and exercise).

 We have also noted in the past with horror that NHS booklets on Diet and Chemotherapy encourage the use of milky, sugary food, cheeseburgers and sticky buns, cakes and biscuits all ladened with cows´ dairy and glucose!